28 Proven Ways to Get a Work Promotion Without Asking

 5. Build Trust With Your Team

-Being a colleague that people feel they can trust is critical to getting a promotion.
+Being a colleague people feel they can trust is critical to getting a promotion.
 We discussed earlier achieving your goals the right way while treating people with respect and dignity.
-This extends to all of your activities, whether in a team meeting, at the water cooler, or on a lunch break.
+This extends to all your activities, whether in a team meeting, at the water cooler, or on a lunch break.

 Make each interaction with others positive, and they will not have a word to say against you.
 It only takes one bad interaction to start a cycle of mistrust within a team.